a.k.a. Becky Stabber f.k.a. Jizz Taco

 Unnatural Acts (2025–now)

-Unnatural Acts is an ongoing series of experiments where Jizz Taco explores AI through a queer lens—questioning, celebrating, and unsettling its role in art, authorship, identity, and power.
+Unnatural Acts is an ongoing series of experiments where Becky Stabber explores AI through a queer lens—questioning, celebrating, and unsettling its role in art, authorship, identity, and power.
 What does it mean to create with a machine when your very way of being has already been called artificial?
 What happens when queerness, often seen as a deviation from the “natural,” meets a technology built to replicate and generate?

 Further experiments will continue to tangle with memory, authorship, fantasy, and control.
 Let’s get a little unnatural.